DIJamner/InDependent/README.md

     --comments are any line that starts with two dashes (--)

-To bind the value <expr> to a, we use the following.
+To bind the value <expr> to a, we use the following statement.
 Bindings in InDependent are immutable, so variables may only be bound once.

     a = <expr>